👑 Princess Donut the Queen Anne Chonk has taken over this website. She is not sorry. Visit her page 👑

 This page discusses events in Book 7.
 If you haven't read this far, turn back now.

 Floor 9.
 Faction Wars.
 The notable exception to the rule that each floor gets smaller.
 Floor 9 is massive.
 The crawl has gone from a survival game to a political war to an actual war.
-This Inevitable Ruin hit #2 on the NYT Best Seller List for Audio Fiction.
+This Inevitable Ruin hit #2 on the NYT Best Seller List for Audio Fiction on release.
 It is, by many fans' assessment, the most epic entry in the series.

 The scale is staggering.
 Faction Wars isn't a boss at the end of a floor.
 The entire floor IS a war.
 Crawlers are organized into factions and the gameplay is military campaigning at continental scale.
 The cozy dungeon crawl energy of Book 1 is a distant memory.